Dichroic Filter Characterizations: Dichroic Filter Characterization

 A diagram of our LED/PMT setup is shown in Figure \ref{fig:filter-characterization-setup}.
 The setup uses a collimated LED directed towards the center of a 50/50 beamsplitter \cite{beamsplitter}.
 One ray from the beamsplitter is monitored by an R7600-U200 PMT \cite{r7600pmts}, here called the ``normalization" PMT, to account for variations in LED intensity across data sets.
 The other ray from the beamsplitter goes into the examined dichroic filter, with transmitted light and reflected light detected by two distinct R7600-U200 PMTs, the ``transmission" and ``reflection" PMTs, respectively.
+Collimators are added to the ``transmission" and ``normalization" PMTs to minimize light leakage and aid in aligning the incident beam.
+The maximum uncertainty on the angle of the incident light at the ``transmission" PMT is less than 3 degrees.
+The three PMTs are operated at -800 V.

-To ensure stability from run-to-run, the ``transmission" and ``normalization" PMTs and the beamsplitter were mounted on a 200mm x 200mm metal breadboard \cite{breadboard}.
+To ensure stability from run-to-run, the ``transmission" and ``normalization" PMTs and the beamsplitter were mounted on a 200~mm x 200~mm metal breadboard \cite{breadboard}.

 The dichroic filter is also attached to the breadboard and mounted on a rotating stage \cite{rotation}, allowing precision (1$^{\circ}$) selection of the incidence angles.
 Our measurements were made in increments of 5$^{\circ}$ (10$^{\circ}$ for Raytum filters) at incidence angles ranging from $\sim$ 0 - 75$^{\circ}$, where 0$^{\circ}$ is normal to the filter surface.
-Reflection measurements were not made at incidence angles less than 15$^{\circ}$ due to shadowing by parts of the setup of the reflected light.
+Reflection measurements were not made at incidence angles less than 10$^{\circ}$ due to shadowing by parts of the setup of the reflected light.

 The LEDs were purchased from Thorlabs~\cite{thorlabs_leds} and had central emission wavelengths of 385, 405, 450, and 505~nm.
 The spectral full width at half maximum (FWHM) of the LEDs ranged from 12 to 30~nm; we did not use any additional filters to narrow the wavelength range of the collimated beam for the characterization tests.